Emotional Eating 10 min read

 FakeEats gives you the ritual without the consequences.
 You open the app.
 You browse restaurants with real-feeling menus.
 You build a cart.
 You place the order.
 You watch a simulated driver navigate to your location on a live map.
 The whole experience takes about 12 minutes — long enough for the craving to pass, short enough to feel satisfying.

 But FakeEats goes further than just the ritual.
 The app includes Intel — a pattern tracking dashboard that helps you see when and why you're ordering.
-Over time, you start to notice your triggers: the times of day, the days of the week, the emotional states that drive you to the app.
-This awareness is exactly what therapists recommend as the foundation for changing emotional eating patterns.
+Over time, you start to notice your triggers: the times of day, the days of the week, the emotional states that send you to the app.
+That kind of awareness is where most approaches to changing emotional eating begin.

 There's also a journal built into the experience, so you can reflect on what you were feeling before, during, and after each fake order.
 It turns a compulsive moment into a mindful one.